Intelligent-Microsystems-Lab/QuantizedSNNs/README.md

 ## Quantized SNNs for Spatio-Temporal Patterns

-All relevant code for the experiements from the ISCAS paper is contained in spytorch_precise.py, quantization.py and spytorch_util.py.
+All relevant code for the experiments from the ISCAS paper is contained in spytorch_precise.py, quantization.py and spytorch_util.py.
 To run the experiments execute:

 ```
 python spytorch_precise.py
 ```

-You can specify desired setting either as command line arguments or within spytorch_precise.py.
+You can specify desired setting either as command-line arguments or within spytorch_precise.py.

 Optional arguments: